AP source: Scott Brooks out as Wizards coach after 5 seasons - WTMJ

 AP Sports Writer

-WASHINGTON (AP) — Scott Brooks is out as coach of the Washington Wizards, according to a person with knowledge of the situation.
+WASHINGTON (AP) — Scott Brooks will not return as coach of the Washington Wizards after five seasons with only one playoff series victory in 2017 to show for his tenure.

-Washington made the playoffs in three of Brooks’ five seasons.
-The Wizards haven’t won a playoff round since his first season in 2016-17.
+Washington made the playoffs in three of Brooks’ five seasons but hadn’t won a playoff round since his first season.

 General manager Tommy Sheppard skirted the issue of Brooks’ future after the Wizards were eliminated in five games in the first round by Eastern Conference top-seeded Philadelphia.
-Washington was 183-207 overall during the regular season with Brooks as coach.
+Washington was 183-207 overall during the regular season with Brooks as coach and struggled defensively.

+The Wizards allowed the most points in the NBA last season and the second-most in the previous two years.
+They never ranked better than 15th in the league defensively under Brooks.

-Brooks was brought in five years ago in hopes of luring Washington-area native Kevin Durant home to play for the Wizards.
-Since then, John Wall missed time with injuries and was traded to Houston for Russell Westbrook, and Bradley Beal emerged as Washington’s top scorer.
+Washington brought in Brooks five years ago in hopes of luring area native Kevin Durant home to play for the Wizards.
+Since then, John Wall missed time with injuries and was traded to Houston for Russell Westbrook, and Bradley Beal emerged as Washington’s top scorer, but that didn’t amount to much postseason success.

 Washington is now one of six teams with the coaching job open in the NBA, joining Orlando, Portland, Boston, Indiana and New Orleans.
-The Pelicans, like the Wizards, had their job come open Wednesday when it was revealed that Stan Van Gundy was leaving New Orleans after one season.
+The Pelicans, like the Wizards, had their job come open Wednesday when it was revealed that Stan Van Gundy was out in New Orleans after one season.

 Many of the candidates for the now half-dozen openings will be crossovers: Chauncey Billups and David Vanterpool are on several of the lists, as are past head coaches like Terry Stotts (who left Portland) and current Brooklyn assistant Mike D’Antoni.